messiasGeovani/caixa_emergency_aid_app_unofficial_prototype/README.md

 ## Project estructure

-This project was created using the [react native framework](https://reactnative.dev/) conjunction with the [styled components](https://styled-components.com/) library:
+This project was created using the [react native framework](https://reactnative.dev/) in conjunction with the [styled components](https://styled-components.com/) library:

 ```
 ├── App.js